dduneau/website/content/project/Parasite_manipulation/index.md

   focal_point: Smart
 ---

-To increase their transmission, parasites can manipulate their host.
+To complete their life cycle, parasites can manipulate their host.
 Such example of extended phenotype provide some of the most extraordinary story in biology.
 <h3>I have worked on two of them:</h3>
 <ul>
   <li>Trematode - Gammarus - bird </li>